Malizma333/linerider-userscript-mods/README.md

 Generates some neat spiral-like patterns when given an offset and a length.

+### Ten Point Cannon Mod

+Generates a 10pc based on rider x and y speed.
+Works for multiple riders.

 ### Tree Mod

 Generates a recursive, randomized tree structure based on a range of branches, size, and number of iterations.